mdulansk/Power-Outage-EDA/README.md

 ## Question

-Does the Number of Power Outages Relate to the per Capita Real Gross State Product?
+Does the Number of Power Outages per Capita from States in the West and the East Come from the same Distribution?

 ## Purpose